 - Children develop cephalo-caudally [literally from the head to the tail], e.g., an infant learns to control the head before the neck, trunk etc.

 - Children develop proximo-distally [literally from the mid-line of the body, viz., spine, to the extremities]

 - Neuromuscular development in children proceeds from gross to fine [meaning the large muscles of the trunk, shoulders, pelvis and thighs come under the child’s control before the smaller muscles of the arms, forearms, hands of the upper body or the legs, ankles and feet of the lower body]

 - Brain Plasticity affords infants, toddlers and children from birth to approximately age 10 the greatest capacity for developmental change than during any other period over the course of their lives

 - All of the above premises are expedited by enriched learning environments, especially those found in play activities

-From the perspective of classroom learning, deficits in the above mentioned skills often have a negative effect on the social and academic learning skills of some children classified at-risk.
+Deficits in the above mentioned skills, often have a negative effect on the social and academic learning skills of some children classified at-risk.
 For example, if a child develops efficient reading and writing skills s/her must be able to maintain an efficient seated posture over a period of time to maintain balance while sitting in a chair or at a desk; also the child must be able to fixate and pursue (track) words on paper or in a book, while crossing the middle of the page (mid-line) easily and reversing from the right end of a line of text back to the left beginning of the line under it.
 As such, our program is designed not only to remediate motor deficiencies, but, also, to utilize the learning of gross motor skills to enhance and facilitate academic readiness skills.
 Please refer to the icon in the left column entitled, Developmental Links for Teachers, for more comprehensive information on motor-academic connections.